luciuschoi/slimbox2-rails/README.md

 ## Compatibility

-Note : Confirmed at jQuery v1.7.1 and was not displayed well at 1.9.x
+Note : jQuery library (version 1.3 or more recent)

 ## Installation